-The purpose of this course is to offer students political and analytical insights into understanding some health policy issues in the U.S. and the developing world.
+The purpose of this course is to offer students political, economic, social and analytical insights into understanding global health issues and policies.
 It examines how power relations and values help determine choices made about how to confront health issues.
-Of particular interest in this course is the current health care reform in the U.S and AIDS pandemic in Africa.
+Students will develop conceptual frameworks to understand determinants of health in developed and developing nations.
+Of special interest in this course are pandemics like the current COVID-19, HIV/AIDS, EBOLA, and Pharmaceutical Corporations and Medical Research.
 We shall explore the political and philosophical debates surrounding health issues.
 The course is organized around the following themes.